adaptyteam/adapty-docs/versioned_docs/version-3.0/set-up-webhook-integration.md

 Once Adapty receives the verification response in the correct format, your Adapty webhook integration is fully configured.

 From then on, Adapty will send the selected events to your specified URL as they happen.
-Ensure your server promptly confirms each Adapty event with a response status code in the 200-404 range.
+Ensure your server promptly confirms each Adapty event with a response status code in the 200-404 range, the `check_string` is not required anymore.

 ## Set up your server to process Adapty events